-Faulty defibrillator and pacemaker claims
+Faulty defibrillator or pacemaker compensation claims

 Faulty defibrillator and faulty pacemaker claims are among the most serious defective product claims that personal injury solicitors handle.